Wounded Knee Massacre

-The Wounded Knee Massacre, also known as the Battle of Wounded Knee, involved nearly three hundred Lakota people killed by soldiers of the United States Army.
-More than 250 and up to 300 Lakota people were killed and 51 wounded (4 men and 47 women and children, some of whom died later).
+The Wounded Knee Massacre, also known as the Battle of Wounded Knee, was an 1890 armed conflict between Native Americans and the United States Army.
+It was part of the U.S. Army’s Pine Ridge Campaign.
+Between 250 and 300 Lakota people were killed, and 51 were wounded (four men and 47 women and children, some of whom died later).
 Twenty-five U.S. soldiers were killed and 39 were wounded (six of the wounded later died).
-Nineteen soldiers were awarded the Medal of Honor specifically for Wounded Knee, and overall 31 for the campaign.
+Nineteen soldiers were awarded the Medal of Honor specifically for Wounded Knee, and 31 overall for the campaign.

-The event, which was part of what the U.S. military called the Pine Ridge Campaign, occurred on December 29, 1890, near Wounded Knee Creek (Lakota: Čhaŋkpé Ópi Wakpála) on the Lakota Pine Ridge Indian Reservation in South Dakota, following a botched attempt to disarm the Lakota people at the camp.
+The event occurred on December 29, 1890 near Wounded Knee Creek (Lakota: Čhaŋkpé Ópi Wakpála) on the Lakota Pine Ridge Indian Reservation in South Dakota, following a failed attempt to disarm the Lakota people at the camp.
 The previous day, a detachment of the U.S. 7th Cavalry Regiment commanded by Major Samuel M. Whitside approached Spotted Elk's band of Miniconjou Lakota and 38 Hunkpapa Lakota near Porcupine Butte and escorted them 5 mi westward to Wounded Knee Creek, where they made camp.
 The remainder of the 7th Cavalry Regiment, led by Colonel James W. Forsyth, arrived and surrounded the encampment.
 The regiment was supported by a battery of four Hotchkiss mountain guns.
 The Army was catering to the anxiety of settlers who called the conflict the Messiah War and were worried the ceremonial Ghost Dance signified a potentially dangerous Sioux resurgence.
-Historian Jeffrey Ostler wrote in 2004, "Wounded Knee was not made up of a series of discrete unconnected events.
+Historian Jeffrey Ostler wrote in 2004: "Wounded Knee was not made up of a series of discrete unconnected events.
 Instead, from the disarming to the burial of the dead, it consisted of a series of acts held together by an underlying logic of racist domination."

-On the morning of December 29, the U.S. Cavalry troops went into the camp to disarm the Lakota.
+On the morning of December 29, U.S. Cavalry troops went into the camp to disarm the Lakota.
 One version of events maintains that during the process of disarming the Lakota, a deaf tribesman named Black Coyote was reluctant to give up his rifle, claiming he had paid a lot for it.
-Black Coyote's rifle went off at that point, and the soldiers began firing on the Lakota.
+Black Coyote's rifle went off at that point, and at the same moment, another Lakota man threw some dust into the air, and approximately five young Lakota men with concealed weapons threw aside their blankets and fired their rifles at the American military.
+After this initial exchange, the firing became indiscriminate, and the soldiers began firing on the Lakota.
 The Lakota warriors fought back, but many had already been disarmed.

 In 2001, the National Congress of American Indians passed two resolutions condemning the military awards and called on the federal government to rescind them.
-The Wounded Knee Battlefield, the site of the massacre, was designated a National Historic Landmark by the U.S. Department of the Interior.
+The Wounded Knee Battlefield, the site of the massacre, was designated a National Historic Landmark by the U.S. Department of the Interior in 1965.
 In 1990, both houses of the U.S. Congress passed a resolution on the historical centennial formally expressing "deep regret" for the massacre.